Enigmatic-Smile/docs/reimbursement.md

 ## Eligibility

-The reimbursement request is done towards a cardholder transaction with the path parameter `transactionId` and it needs to meet the eligibility criteria that can be checked with the transaction boolean property `reimbursementEligible`.
-You must be using the API version `2021-09-28` or newer to have the property available in your transactions.
+The reimbursement request is done towards a cardholder transaction with the path parameter `transactionId` and it needs to meet the eligibility criteria.

-Eligibility has a `true` value when the transaction meets the following criteria:
+A transaction is said to be eligible when it meets the following criteria:

 - Transaction `currency` is `USD`;